vedenev/receptive_field_research/markdown_site/expereiments_log.md

 # Experiments log
-accuracy - number of correct unswers devided by number of answers
+accuracy - number of correct answers divided by number of all answers
 depth - depth of a neural net, number of convolutional layers
 distance - distance in pixels from center of the input image where e symbol is paced and diaeresis
 white color - no data